Single-Shot Quantum Error Correction in Intertwined Toric Codes: Errors and error correction

 so that green lines can end without a corresponding violated stabilizer.
 To summarize, red dots (violated $A_v$ syndromes) need to be connected to green and yellow lines.
 Yellow lines may end without a violated stabilizer at the trivial boundary and green lines may end without a violated stabilizer at the intertwined boundary.

-In the coarse-grained description of the ITC, any $Z$-type error consists of sets of membranes of $Z_f$ operators and strings of $Z_e$ operators.
+In the coarse-grained description of the ITC, any $Z$-type error consists of open strings of $Z_e$ operators, possibly decorated by open or closed membranes of $Z_f$ operators and closed strings of $Z_e$ operators.
 A bare string of $Z_e$ operators anticommutes with $X_e$ and $K_e$ check operators along its length.
 A bare membrane of $Z_f$ operators anticommutes with $K_e$ check operators around its boundary, and a $Z_f$ membrane dressed with $Z_e$ operators around its boundary anticommutes with $X_e$ check operators around that boundary.
 Open $Z_e$ strings violate $A_v$ stabilizers at their endpoints.
 These rules allow us to invert the $\delta_M$ map and find a representative error that can cause any valid measurement outcome.
 For example, the measurement outcome represented graphically in Fig.~\ref{subfig:syndrome-color} could be caused by the error shown in Fig.~\ref{subfig:syndrome-error}.